 There have been studies that show music has an effect on a child’s cognitive function, especially the spatial reasoning as evidenced by a study conducted in 1993.

-But I’m sorry to burst your bubble, but the Mozart effect has been debunked several times.
+I’m sorry to burst your bubble though, but the Mozart effect has been debunked several times.

-Yes, there was a study that showed how people (not children), fared better in a spatial test after listening to Mozart’s piece for about ten minutes.
-But some studies that followed and proved that it could be any musical piece, probably as long as the one listening enjoys it.
+Yes, there was a study that showed how adults (not children), fared better in a spatial test after listening to Mozart’s piece for about ten minutes.
+But some studies that followed proved that it could be any musical piece, probably as long as the one listening enjoys it.

 Music and The Brain